datho7561/datho7561.github.io/_posts/2023-06-13-using-esbuild-in-vscode-extensions.markdown

    This leads you to get distracted and doomscroll on Mastodon while waiting for the build to finish.

-Recently, I ran into the third issue, and decided to migrated portions of [vscode-openshift-tools](https://github.com/redhat-developer/vscode-openshift-tools) from `webpack` to [esbuild](https://esbuild.github.io/).
+Recently, I ran into the third issue, and decided to migrate portions of [vscode-openshift-tools](https://github.com/redhat-developer/vscode-openshift-tools) from `webpack` to [esbuild](https://esbuild.github.io/).
 This took bundling times down from 50 seconds down to under a second, which significantly sped up launching the extension in debug mode and running the test suites.